We have over 10 years’ experience in training in creating accessible PDFs from Microsoft Word.

 - Creating a tagged PDF

-- Audience: non-specialist, designed for anyone authoring content in Microsoft Word for publication as accessible PDF
+- Audience: non-specialist, designed for anyone authoring content in Microsoft Word

 - Participants: we recommend a maximum of 6